-Robert Frost Home on Original Site, Ann Arbor, Michigan, 1923
+Robert Frost Home at Its Original Site, Ann Arbor, Michigan, circa 1923

 Henry Ford had this house -- built in the 1830s in Ann Arbor, Michigan -- added to his collection of historic buildings in the 1930s.
 The structure would represent 19th-century Greek Revival architecture in Ford's Greenfield Village.
-In the early 2000s, museum staff renamed the house to honor the famous American poet Robert Frost.
-Frost lived there in the mid-1920s.
+In the early 2000s, museum staff renamed the house to honor the famous American poet Robert Frost, who lived there in the mid-1920s.

 Artifact